Are you suffering from hot flashes, weight gain, depression, or other symptoms of low estrogen?

-The best way to get to that point is with frequent blood tests and with frequent symptom evaluation.
+The best way to get to that point is with frequent blood tests and with frequent symptom evaluations.

-Dosing based off of these two principals will help you achieve the optimal dose without increasing your risk of the negative side effects we discussed previously.
+Dosing based on these two principles will help you achieve the optimal dose without increasing your risk of the negative side effects we discussed previously.

-You will notice that most standard pharmaceutical estradiol preparations come in standardize doses which are not necessarily easy to titrate or adjust.
+You will notice that most standard pharmaceutical estradiol preparations come in standardized doses which are not necessarily easy to titrate or adjust.

 Because of this, it may be necessary to get your estradiol in a compounded cream or gel.